justindiaz0/Hello-World/README.md

 # Hello-World

 ## Description
-This is a simple "Hello, World!" project to familiarize myself with GitHub and Markdown formatting.
+This is a simple **Hello, World!** project to familiarize myself with GitHub and Markdown formatting.

 ##  How to Run Program
 1. Clone this repository: